Window Focus and Space Management

 peekaboo space move-window --app YourApp --to 2

-peekaboo see --app YourApp # Should auto-switch
+peekaboo see --app YourApp # Read-only observation does not switch Spaces

-peekaboo click "Test Button"
+peekaboo click "Test Button" --app YourApp --foreground --space-switch

 #Troubleshooting